henrik7264/PY_Actors/README.md

 * Reactive Programming (https://reactivex.io)
 * Reactive systems (https://www.reactivemanifesto.org)

-This Actors library has noting to do with programming robots, although all the references to ROS.
-What I am trying here is to create a library/framework for creating reactive systems.
-Yes, I am going all in here, and there is more to come.
+The Actors library has noting to do with programming robots, although all the references to ROS.
+It is a general purpose library/framework for creating reactive systems.

 ## Idea